Equal Jobs Agency

 Product: Mobile Phone

 Build an end-to-end job finder application for formerly incarcerated individual by first defining the problem space, then using the design thinking process to provide possible solutions.

-Before I start building a job finder mobile application, I first need to learn about the problem space so I conducted market research to learn about what is currently available to formerly incarcerated individuals.
+Before I start building a job finder mobile application, I first need to learn about the problem space so I conducted a market research to learn about what is currently available to formerly incarcerated individuals.

 Full Research Findings